ShamsTabrezSyed/ShamsTabrezSyed/README.md

 # Hi there, I'm Shams 👋

 Welcome to my GitHub!
-I am a AI/ML Engineer with a strong background in data ingestion and processing technologies.
+I am a AI/ML Engineer with a strong background in Developing advanced AI/ML models, Natural Language Processing, Designing scalable data architectures, Containerization and orchestration, CI/CD automation, Business insights visualization.

 ---

 ## 🎓 About Me

-- **Masters in IT (with Distinction)**: I have completed my Master's degree in Information Technology with distinction, specializing in data engineering and analytics.
+- **Masters in IT (with Distinction)**: I have completed my Master's degree in Information Technology with distinction, specializing in AI/ML engineering and analytics.
 - **Role**: AI/ML Engineer | Data Architect | Cloud AI Solutions Developer